Hulme Hippodrome: 1940s – (second) Manchester Repertory Theatre

 On 8 July 1940 the theatre re-opened "after extensive decorating, re-seating, carpeting, re-lighting (stage and auditorium)" and being "under new management from 24 June 1940" according to a trade advertisement.
 The new owner was Hulme Hippodrome Ltd, with Mr WJ Boyle as managing director and Mr T Rawlinson as chairman.
+The refurbishment changed the seating capacity to 1,750 people, and it included spending "a large sum of money in modernising it.
+There is a complete and new system of stage lighting (Strand Electric), new draperies, etc." (from correspondence dated 21 January 1941).

 However six months after their purchase the Hulme Hipp it closed on Saturday 18 January 1941, thus: